mdancho84/mdancho84.github.io/_drafts/5-mistakes-data-science-job.md

 99% of job applicants **apply online** and hope their resume get's picked for an interview.
 It might surprise you, but...

-### You have less than a 1% chance of getting an interview this way
+### You have less than a 1% chance of getting an interview this way.

 A better way is to **come in referred.** A referral is when a contact that already works at the company gives your resume and a testimonial to the hiring manager.